ScieNFT/contracts/README.md

 # ScieNFT Blockchain Contracts

-This project contains the solidity contracts used by ScieNFT.
+The ScieNFT contracts serve as the backbone of our decentralized preprint server, enabling the minting, trading, and management of NFTs representing scientific work.
+This repository contains the core smart contracts and some utility scripts for interacting with them.

 #### Tokens